Skip to Content

 A beautiful walk on the Litoral Way from Caminha (the pier) to A Guarda

 The part of the stage between Viladesuso and A Ramallosa (stage 7).
 The Litoral and Coastal Routes split at 8 km and merge just before A Ramallosa.
 The Litoral Way continues along the coast on a cycling route to Baiona and the Coastal Route goes inland.
-The distance is about the same.
-The Coastal Route has several ascents and descents and goes inland.
+The distance is the same.
+The Coastal Route has several ascents and descents.
+The Litoral Way is flat and offers spectacular coastal scenery.

 Playa America in A Ramallosa, Galicia, Spain